 Your workout shouldn’t interfere with your daily life.
 And your fitness tracker shouldn’t stop you socialising.

 Smart watches and some fitness bands automatically receive notifications of messages and calls from your smartphone, so you won’t suffer from FOMO while you’re on the treadmill.

 Need an excuse to hit snooze a few extra times in the morning?
-Getting enough sleep benefits your overall health and means you’re better refreshed and energized to take on your workout.
+Getting enough sleep benefits your overall health and means you’re better refreshed and energised to take on your workout.

 Most fitness bands have some kind of sleep tracker to help you maximise the amount and quality of rest you get.
 More advanced models track different stages of sleep and some even come with sensors to gently wake you up at the optimal point of your sleep cycle.

 One of the hardest things about starting to exercise is adapting to the new routine.
-While you’re trying to get the hang of it, schedule workouts on your fitness tracker and get reminders for when it’s time to move.
+To help you get the hang of it, you can schedule workouts on your fitness tracker and get reminders for when it’s time to move.

 Or, programme your device to give you a nudge when you've been stationary at your desk or on the sofa for too long.